isc-projects/stork/doc/user/demo.rst

    This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. agent-kea-premium-1 and agent-kea-premium-2
-   These two containers should also be run together.
-They each have a Kea DHCPv4 server instance configured with the premium hooks.
+   These two containers should be run together.
+Each runs a Kea DHCPv4 server instance configured with the premium hooks.
 They have a common Config Backend database.